yveszb38/docs/shared/getDeviceOnDash/intel-edison.md

 sudo port install dfu-util usbutils coreutils && sudo port activate dfu-util
 ```

-Make sure the Intel Edison is unplugged from your system, then unzip the downloaded resinOS image.
+Make sure the Intel Edison is unplugged from your system, then unzip the downloaded {{ $names.os.lower }} image.
 Navigate to the unzipped directory and run the following:

 ```shell
 sudo chmod +x ./flashall.sh